Downtown Orlando skyline and Lake Eola at sunset in Central Florida

 Why should they choose this one?

-If the listing does not make that clear, buyers will move on.
+If the listing doesn't make that clear, buyers will move on.
 Fast.
 Because scrolling is free and attention spans are rude.

 Best Orlando Areas to Watch